Te whakapakari i te hononga i waenga i te Māori me te Karauna Strengthening the Māori Crown relationship

 We have an important role in supporting the Crown in its relationships with Māori under te Tiriti o Waitangi | the Treaty of Waitangi.
 Whilst there are many diverse roles, all public servants are unified by a spirit of service to the community and guided by the core principles and values of the Public Service in our work.

 The government is committed to improving services and outcomes for Māori and strengthening the Crown’s relationships with Māori.
-Our role to support the Crown in these relationships is now codified in the Public Service Act 2020.
+Our role to support the Crown in these relationships is defined in the Public Service Act 2020.
 In this role we are continually strengthening the capability of the system to support the Crown’ priorities to improving the outcomes and services for Māori and to better engage with Māori and understand Māori perspectives.

 Public Service Act 2020